-Overall, the trend is definitely moving towards automatic helmets, but they are by no means perfect.
-That being said, I have compiled a list of mostly automatic helmets, as most modern work sites require them.
+Overall, the trend is moving towards automatic helmets, but they are imperfect.
+That being said, I have compiled a list of primarily automatic helmets, as most modern work sites require them.

 View Screen Size

-Personally, I feel like one of the more crucial aspects of a welding helmet is the viewing area.
+One of the more crucial aspects of a welding helmet is the viewing area.
 If you can’t see what you’re doing, then what’s the point?
-I prefer to have a helmet with a wider view screen so I can see more of everything, but unfortunately most automatic helmets have a narrow window with which to work.
+I prefer a more wide view screen so I can see more of everything, but unfortunately, most automatic helmets have a narrow window with which to work.

-Part of the reason is that a smaller surface area requires less power for the sensors, so you are going to get less screen space than you would with a standard shade model.
+Part of the reason is that a smaller surface area requires less power for the sensors so you will get less screen space than a standard shade model.

-Nonetheless, certain helmets have wider viewing areas than others, so find one that fits your eyesight the best and go with that.
+Nonetheless, certain helmets have more expansive viewing areas than others, so find the best welding helmet that fits your eyesight and go with that.

-As I mentioned above, part of the reason people like automatic helmets is that they can be adjusted to work on a wider variety of job sites than a standard model.
-Thus, when choosing your helmet, make sure that it is rated for the kind of work you’ll be doing.
-For the most part, all helmets are designed for Stick, MIG, and TIG welding, but not all of them are suitable for laser or plasma welding, not to mention grinding.
-Depending on your work, make sure to get a unit that can handle all of it.
+As mentioned above, people consider automatic helmets the best welding helmets today because they can be adjusted to work on a broader variety of job sites than a standard model.
+Thus, when choosing your helmet, ensure it is rated for the work you’ll be doing.
+Most helmets are designed for Stick, MIG, and TIG welding, but not all are suitable for laser or plasma welding, not to mention grinding.
+Depending on your work, get a unit that can handle all of it.